Dumb00heavycoder/Obsidian-Notes/Pandas Notes/01 Getting Started.md

 - df means data frames which we will be exploring in next session
 - by typing df you can print your data frame
 - In data you are given a schema file which contains the questions associated to the columns. to read it u can use `schema_df = pd.read_csv(path to the csv)` and write schema_df to see the schema
-**Attributes**
+- In pandas there is no and keyword like python you need to use & **Attributes**
 - `df.shape` = it gives you (rows, columns )
 - `df.info` = it gives you the rows and lists the columns with their data types